pramindanata/pokemon-dv-server/README.md

 6. Run `npm run dev` to start development server.
 7. Start developing :fire:.

 For the client side, please download all Pokemon images from [here](https://bit.ly/2AqtL97).
-And then put them in `dist/public`.
+And then put them in `dist/public` folder (create new one if doesn't exist).

 ## Other